ParthBibekar/Welearn-bot/README.md

 Follow the steps given below to create a Google Cloud Console and generate an OAuth2.0 Client ID (ClientSecret.json)

-- Go to console.cloud.google.com.
+- Go to [Google cloud console](https://console.cloud.google.com/).
 If you are new to the platform you will see a prompt just click agree and continue.
 - Click on "CREATE PROJECT" > Enter a suitable name leave the organization as "No Organization".
 - In the search bar search for "google calendar api" and enable it.
 - Click on Credentials > CONFIGURE CONSENT SCREEN